muktarrejvi/cybersecurity-portfolio/CertMikeCCNotes.md

 - **Preventive Controls**
   Aim to **stop threats** before they occur.
-  📌 *Example:* Firewalls blocking unwanted traffic.
+  📌 *Example:* Firewalls blocking unwanted traffic

 - **Detective Controls**
   **Identify and alert** on potential threats for further investigation.